ems options if edgemont incorporates

-Emergency medical services (EMS) in New York are generally classified as one of two types: (1) Advanced Life Support (ALS), requiring trained paramedics and typically transport to a hospital; or (2) Basic Life Support (BLS), requiring the attention of trained Emergency Medical Technicians (EMTs) and only sometimes transport to a hospital.
+Emergency medical services (EMS) are classified as one of two types: (1) Advanced Life Support (ALS), requiring trained paramedics and typically transport to a hospital; or (2) Basic Life Support (BLS), requiring the attention of trained Emergency Medical Technicians (EMTs) and only sometimes transport to a hospital.

 BLS / Ambulance Transport

 Today, Edgemont receives basic life support (BLS) services from both the Greenville Fire District (GFD) and the Greenburgh Police Department (GPD) pursuant to a participation agreement between the two agencies.